WildCodeSchool/expenssion-one/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-#Run the project in developpement
+#Run the project in specifique environement
-create environement.development.ts like the environement.ts file with personnal values to run specifique enviroment use ng serve --configuration=development (by default development) add configutation in angular.json example :
+create environement.development.ts like the environement.ts file with personnal values to run specifique enviroment use ng serve --configuration=development (by default development) read more about configuration on https://angular.dev/tools/cli/environments
-"configurations": {
-...
-"development": {
-"fileReplacements": [
-{
-"replace": "src/environments/environment.ts",
-"with": "src/environments/environment.development.ts"
-}
-],
-…
-}
-...
-}
-read more about configuration on https://angular.dev/tools/cli/environments